phbradley/conga/README.md

 Here `<batch_key>` is the name of the batch/category (for example `'outcome'` or `'subject'` or `'timepoint'`).
 The entry in `adata.obs` for each batch key should contain integers in the range `[0,num_batch_classes)`.
-This information is stored in the `adata.obs` array *prior* to condensing to a single cell per clonotype, and in the `adata.obsm` array *after* condensing to a single cell per clone (since expanded clonotypes can span multiple batch assignments).
+This information is stored in the `adata.obs` array *prior* to condensing to a single cell per clonotype, and in the `adata.obsm` array *after* condensing to a single cell per clonotype (since expanded clonotypes can span multiple batch assignments).
-See the FAQ entry on batches in CoNGA (available soon).
+See the FAQ entry on batches in CoNGA (coming soon).

 ### `adata.obsm`
 The following multidimensional arrays are stored in the `obs` array and can be accessed